Shradhabidwe/Amazon-clone/README.md

 # Amazon-clone
-I did this clone by only using CSS &amp; HTML.
+I created this clone using only CSS & HTML.